 4. A full mobile app

 Whilst there has been plenty of buzz around mobile apps, they are not right for all businesses and audiences.
 In part this is due to the significantly higher cost of developing a mobile app, but also due to you target audience; they may not wish to install something on their handset in order to access your content, but rather just browse and go.

-A full mobile app certainly has its place however; an app can be highly effective in providing your users (or even your staff) with useful tools, and the effectiveness of apps for delivering interesting interactive and viral content is clear to be seen.
-An app can interact with the mobile device in ways in which a website can’t: GPS, camera, notifications, contacts etc. and in situations where these handset features are required an app is the right tool for the job.
+A full mobile app has its place however.
+An app can be highly effective in providing your users (or even your staff) with useful tools.
+And the effectiveness of apps for delivering interesting interactive and viral content is clear to be seen.
+An app can interact with the mobile device in ways in which a website can’t.
+For example, GPS, camera, notifications, contacts etc. and in situations where these handset features are required an app is the right tool for the job.